Nyiragongo Territory: Topographical relief and geology

 Nyiragongo Territory, named after its active volcano, is characterized by a diverse and rugged topography.
 Covering 333 square kilometers, more than half of its land area (170 square kilometers) lies within Virunga National Park, while the remaining 163 square kilometers is inhabited by the local population.
 With an average elevation of 2,000 meters, the landscape consists primarily of a plateau that appears as a vast, slightly inclined plain, surrounded by towering mountains that shape its natural environment.
 The highest point in the territory is found in the Hehu Mountains, reaching approximately 2,430 meters.
 Other notable peaks include Mount Mikeno (4,437 m), Mount Karisimbi (4,506 m), Mount Nyiragongo (3,470 m), and Mount Nyamulagira (3,058 m).
 While the eastern part of the territory is home to the dormant volcanoes Karisimbi, Mikeno, and Visoke, the western region contains the active volcanoes Nyiragongo and Nyamulagira.
 The northern sector of Nyiragongo Territory is marked by several hills, including Kanyengunzu, Kiringo, Butobya, Ruhunda, Nyondo, Rwimisambi, Kabatwa, Kombe, and Bizuru.
 The region also contains numerous caves, such as Nyambata, Gihari, Ngobera, Kanangobera, Kagera, and Kiroko.
 The volcanic origin of the land has resulted in fertile soil, particularly where lava has decomposed into nutrient-rich earth.
 Sand quarries are located in the Munigi groupement, while clay quarries can be found in the Buvira and Rusayo groupements, though their exploitation remains minimal.

 Vegetation and hydrology

 The territory's vegetation is sparse due to limited water availability, with only a few shallow-rooted plant species.
-However, in the Kibumba groupement, patches of shrubs contribute to the area's distinct beauty.
+However there are some areas dotted with shrubs in the Kibumba groupement.
 Agriculture plays a crucial role in shaping the landscape, as local farmers cultivate gardens and crops that enhance the region's appearance.

 Nyiragongo Territory lacks rivers, lakes, or perennial streams.
 A swamp is located within Virunga National Park, to the north of the territory near Mount Mikeno.
 During the dry season, residents of Kibumba and Buhumba rely on this swamp, which is about five kilometers from their settlements.
 However, water shortages occur during severe droughts when the water level recedes.